Skip to main content

 MCP (Model Context Protocol) servers enable AI assistants like Claude to interact directly with the Measure API.
 With an MCP server, you can manage customers, subscriptions, invoices, and billing operations through natural language conversations with your AI assistant.

-Official MCP Server - Beta
+Official MCP Server

 The Measure MCP server lets you interact with the Measure API through any MCP-compatible AI client (Claude Code, Cursor, etc.) using natural language.
 Under the hood it proxies your requests to the same Measure REST API, so all existing permissions and rate limits apply.